Two recent studies* have found that on average 40% of adults suffer from an sensitive or itchy scalp.

 Repeated washing with harsh shampoo strips the oils from our scalp and damages the hair cuticle in the same way that strong cleansers can leave our face and hands dry and sore.

-So it makes sense to avoid shampoos based on known irritants like sulphates, synthetic fragrances and anti-dandruff agents as these may actually increase the flaking and itching of a sensitive scalp.
+So it makes sense to avoid shampoos based on known potential irritants like sulphates and synthetic fragrances as these may actually increase the flaking and itching of a sensitive scalp.
 Opt for a shampoo based on gentle plant origin cleansers, natural herbs and conditioning agents that is also acid-balanced to the scalp and hair (around pH 5.5).

 If your scalp is irritated, try to shampoo hair no more than twice weekly, rinse well and possibly finish with an acid rinse (see point ii).

-Odylique organic natural shampoos are ideal for a sensitive or itchy scalp:
+Odylique organic natural shampoos are ideal for a sensitive scalp:

 ii) Neutralise hard water